kamilrybacki/diff-cache/README.md

     FILES_TO_CHECK: ${{ python-files-search.outputs.files }}
   run: mypy ${FILES_TO_CHECK} # Or whatever command really
 ```

 This output contains a whitespace delimtied list of files that were modified during current commit + files stored in the cache.
+If no `include` or `exclude` regexps are provided, then all files registered by `git diff command` are stored in the cache.

 ### Note

 The `token` needs to have the necessary scopes for reading Workflow info and managing repo Secrets.
 The most secure solution is to use a fine-grained token, with only the necessary scopes.
 Check the [Github documentation](https://docs.github.com/en/actions/reference/authentication-in-a-workflow#permissions-for-the-github_token) for more information about enabling the necessary scopes.

+The `disable_escape` input is used to disable the automatic escaping of special characters in the provided regexps.
+By default, the Action escapes the special characters in the regexps, so that the user does not have to worry about it
+and provide file extensions in a more readable way e.g. `.py` instead of `\.*\.py`.

+If set to `true`, the user is responsible for escaping the special characters in the regexps, if they are present,
+such as aforementioned `.` or `*`.
+This is useful if the user wants to provide the regexps in a more readable way
+or do some other regular expressions magic with them.
+This is also useful if the user wants to provide the regexps
+that target specific files or paths, not just file extensions.

+You can use the [regex101](https://regex101.com/) website to test your regexps and then escape the special characters
+as seen in the official MDN documentation for [RegExp escaping](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions#escaping).
+Nevertheless, use this feature with caution, as it is a purely no-handlebars zone.

 #### **IMPORTANT**